metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 First step is to fork a project:\
 [Forking projects](https://guides.github.com/activities/forking)

-Next if needed, you may want to set up your SSH keys (don't actually do it yet):\
+Next if needed, you might want to set up your SSH keys (don't actually do it yet):\
 [Connecting to GitHub with SSH](https://help.github.com/en/enterprise/2.20/user/github/authenticating-to-github/connecting-to-github-with-ssh)

 The reason why not to set up SSH keys right away is because for PowerShell I made this tutorial:\